Which platform to use, WordPress or Squarespace

-In terms of getting started with either tool, you should know that WordPress has a wider range of features so is a bit more intense in terms of technical learning.
+In terms of getting started with either tool, you’ll have to learn the basic features.
+WordPress has a wider range of features so is a bit more intense in terms of technical learning.
 With Squarespace, you can just get in there and start making pages.
 It’s all drag & drop and very easy.
-You can’t go wrong because it won’t let you go wrong.
+You can’t go wrong because it won’t let you go wrong!
 That goes back to flexibility – There are some layouts options that are not available to you without learning custom coding.
 But if you accept the preexisiting templates to get started, custom coding isn’t required.

 So, in terms of learning it as a tool, Squerespace wins, because it’s very easy to get your head around where things are.
 They also offer you support, so if you are paying for Sqaurespace, you can use this support at any time, which is not the case with WordPress.
 It’s because WordPress is an open source.
 There’s no support team there, there are thousands of forums though.